 US and British military records are available dating back to the 1700s.
 Findmypast is also home to some otherwise scarce records such as certificates of apprenticeship, workhouse registers, and even school admission lists.
 Immigration lists are also available along with records of baptisms, marriages and parish records for burials from as far back as the 16th century.

-The records are grouped into 8 major categories for ease of use.
+The company groups the records into 8 major categories for ease of use.
 These categories are:

 - Armed Forces & Conflict